Thug-Lyfe/database_ass_10/README.md

                          constraint uni_tup unique (measureID, timeID, subjectID,flakID,locationID,indicatorID));
 ```

-the data was added with this method:
+The data was added with this method:

-note: at line 36 one can just change the filename to one of the other three to add them to the database as well.
+Note: at line 36 one can just change the filename to one of the other three to add them to the database as well.
 ```python
 import csv
 import psycopg2